Dear Future BGSU Student,

 The AIMS Program has two scholarship packages with distinct requirements.
 The AIMS Standard scholarship is available to all AIMS students.
 The AIMS BOSEF scholarship targets Ohio residents majoring in physics or chemistry and with career goals related to renewable energy.
 Please see the scholarship table for details on each package and its requirements.

-All sections of the completed AIMS Application, including transcripts and letters of recommendation must be received in the AIMS office by December 1st (Priority Registration) or February 1st (Late Registration).
-Please indicate to your references (one of which must be a math/science teacher of yours) that letters should be sent directly to Dr. Devine.
+All sections of the completed AIMS Application, including transcripts and letters of recommendation must be received in the AIMS office by December 1st (Priority Registration) or March 1st (Late Registration).
+Please indicate to your references (one of which must be a math/science teacher of yours) that letters should be sent directly to Christopher L. Mitchell.

 For more information about the AIMS Program, visit our website, contact me by email at firstname.lastname@example.org or at 419-372-5401.